atriumatrium

 • Fresh worktree — creates a new git worktree off a base branch, opens it as a new workspace, and spawns the agent inside it.
 Useful for running an agent in isolation without disturbing your current branch state.

-On launch atrium prefixes the agent's first prompt with ++<slug> so the UserPromptSubmit hook expands the profile body in-place (or, on Cursor, the agent reads the fallback context note and pulls it via atrium agents load <slug>).
+On launch atrium prefixes the agent's first prompt with ++<slug> so the UserPromptSubmit hook expands the agent body in-place (or, on Cursor, the agent reads the fallback context note and pulls it via atrium agent definition load <slug>).

 Where this fits